Sometimes you need a way to temporarily separate two dogs inside your home.

 Some dogs could possibly jump over it.

 Our full-grown lab did once… when the doorbell rang.
-(There’s a taller version of the Evenflo Baby Gate, if you want to avoid the “jumping-over” factor.)
+(There are taller baby gates that work well with dogs, if you want to avoid the “jumping-over” factor.)
 For the most part he’s not the type to “test” his limits, so even though he could jump this gate at any time, he doesn’t.
 Same is true with their ability to “move” it out of the way or knock it down & enter the room they were being blocked from — it could certainly be done.
 But our dogs don’t “test” us in that way.
-The best part: Every day when I get home from work, all dogs are waiting patiently at the top of the stairs
+The best part: Every day when I get home from work, all dogs are waiting patiently at the top of the stairs <behind the baby gate!

 Where To Use A Baby Gate With Dogs

-We have two Evenflo baby gates.
-We mostly use them daily in three main areas:
+We have 2 Evenflo baby gates.
+We mostly use them daily in 3 main areas:

 1. At the top of the stairs to prevent the dogs from going downstairs without us (Here’s a version made just for the top of stairs — it swings open & closed.)